 Aside from the voiceover demo, the music snippets on my ReverbNation player are rehearsal tracks for learning purposes.
 They're what my buddy Bruce calls "scratch tracks" - something to practice by and learn the song, to tweak and correct and tweak again to make sure you have the notes and lyrics correct, and the singing and recording technique as best you can get it, before you decide which songs to take into a better-quality studio and record for your portfolio / repertoire demo reel.
 (Provided you can get rights to record it and so forth.)
 Or just to use for auditioning purposes.

 So some of these songs are for fun, others to practice with for musical theatre auditioning preparation.
-They include "Losing My Mind" from Follies, "When You're Good To Mama" from Chicago, "For Good", "No Good Deed", "Defying Gravity" and "Popular" from Wicked, "Take Me Or Leave Me" from Rent(no harmonies on this one yet) and "Small World" from Gypsy.
+I ave 14 trax total, 13 rehearsal trax of show tunes, plus my voiceover demo track.
+The songs include some new trax as of August 2008 - "By the Sea" from Sweeney Todd, "A Cockeyed Optimist" from South Pacific, "Send in the Clowns" from A Little Night Music, and "The Lady is a Tramp" from Babes in Arms.
+Still around from July and before are "With One Look" from Sunset Boulevard, "Small World" from Gypsy, "Losing My Mind" from Follies, "When You're Good To Mama" from Chicago, "For Good", "No Good Deed", "Defying Gravity" and "Popular" from Wicked, and "Take Me Or Leave Me" from Rent (no harmonies on this one yet).
 Yes, there are a lot of Wicked tunes so far.
 I have a lot of friends who like to sing that show, so I've taken advantage of that to create backtracks with the different voices on them for friends to practice one or the other part of the duet with a recording.
-The one-voice-only versions are not in the player above, but I'm happy to share them.
-I don't plan to ever record them to sell, just share with family and friends with whom I sing musical theatre tunes.
+The one-voice-only versions are not in the player above, but I happily share them via email with fellow sing-along enthusiasts.

 These recordings are being done as tests of how to create them on a macbook with GarageBand with the built-in and external mic options.
 Using dialogue and songs with different ranges and character types, I am singing and speaking all the melodies, harmonies and dialogue in these test tracks (yes, that really is me as Glinda, Elphaba and the entire chorus), but not playing the instruments.
 The backtracks are from the Singer's Musical Theatre Anthology (SMTA) - Mezzo/Belter editions (volumes 1 through 5) and PocketSongs.
 The sheet music I use is from the SMTA series.